bnhovde/ES2015-talk/features/1-let-const.md

 ## Best Practice:

+"const is the new var."

-Don't blindly refactor all var instances as this can create side effects.
+But: don't blindly refactor all var instances as this can create side effects.

 ## Use case: